Why do most people come to the Galapagos? To see the giant Galapagos tortoises of course! And that is what we promptly did upon arrival.

 We arranged the taxi with Juan Carlos ($50 for him to drive us around for 3+ hours).
 He was our extremely friendly taxi driver that drove us to our apartment the first day.
 Since the tortoises are located in the middle of the island, he would stay with us the whole time and drive us wherever we liked.
 This we found out is normal for anyone visiting the Galapagos tortoises on Santa Cruz.

-Which Tortoise Ranch to Visit?
+Which Tortoise Ranch To Visit?

 There are two ranches where you can see the Galapagos tortoises on Santa Cruz Island, El Chato Ranch and Rancho Primicias.
 We had read reviews of both of the ranches and they seemed fairly similar.
 Most of the blogs we read referenced El Chato Ranch, but Rancho Primicias had slightly better reviews.
 We weren’t sure, so we asked our taxi driver for advice.